KelvinShadewing/KyrodianLegends/wiki/magic.md

 |Water  |Shock  |
 |Light  |Dark   |

 Conjuration in magic does not produce real matter, only an approximation of it.
-When a conjured object runs out of energy, either over time or bieng depleted by damage, it will disintegrate.
+When a conjured object runs out of energy, either over time or being depleted by damage, it will disintegrate.
 Conjured items must be given a constant charge in order to remain indefinitely, and will cause the caster to slowly deplete mana over time, or faster if the object is more massive.
 For this reason, conjured food should not be consumed for sustinance, as it will simply disappear afterwards, leaving whoever ate it hungry again with no benefit.
 This rule does not apply to summoned objects, as that is merely a change in position, and not a creation of pseudomatter.

 ## Psionics

 On rare occasions, a person will be born able to learn psionic abilities instead of magic.
 Psi, the energy used in psionics, does not share a 4th space with mana, but does with physical matter, meaning the two energies do not have any effect on one another and must use some physical means in order to affect each other.
 Because of the 4th distance from mana, psionics are virtually useless against ethereal beings, making psychic types not very effective against ghosts.

 Despite common belief, having psionic abilities does not automatically grant one telepathy, mind reading, or mind control.
-While it is possible to learn telepathy fairly easy, in order to read minds, the user would first have to learn to sense and understand brain waves, which for non-telepaths, have an extremely short emission range.
+While it is possible to learn telepathy fairly easily, in order to read minds, the user would first have to learn to sense and understand brain waves, which for non-telepaths, have an extremely short emission range.
 It works like a radio; if one is not actually transmitting, the other cannot recieve anything.
 Physical contact is necessary to read minds psionically without the one being read being a telepath.
 In fact, it is actually those recieving telepathic messages who are reading the mind of the psychic.

 Mind control is even more complicated, requiring the user to have an intimate understanding of the subject's thought process in order to get the desired result, otherwise, it would be like pushing buttons without knowing what they do.
 Most psychics, at best, are able to learn empathic compulsion, projecting their emotions or memories of emotions onto others.